 Yes please!!!!
 In late May The Spiced Life will be going traveling foodie!
 We are headed to Rende, which is in the province of Consenza, which is about 20 minutes from the beach on the west coast of Calabria.
 We will be there through the end of June.
 It has been so hard keeping this from you guys!
 We have known about the possibility for a while, but nothing was confirmed until this past week.

 Can I pause for another SQUEE?

-So much like when I went to Morocco (in the summer of 2011 if you were not reading then and want to find it in the archives), don’t be surprised if you see a lot more southern Italian dishes appearing on this blog.
+So much like when I went to Morocco (in the summer of 2011 if you were not reading then), don’t be surprised if you see a lot more southern Italian dishes appearing on this blog.
 Don’t expect to see red and white sauce–I don’t think I will ever be super enamored of traditional Italian American red and white sauces, but citrus?
 Only my favorite fruit!
 Calabrian chile peppers?
 I am so down with that!
 Figs?
 Bring ’em on!
 In other words, I am pretty sure I can find some stuff to be excited about eating.

 We still don’t know if we will have a kitchen.
 So this site could go all foodie traveler or it could be a mix of the traveling with trying to cook in another country.
 Frankly I can get equally excited about either.
 In addition to exploring Calabria with the kids while John teaches, we hope to be able to visit the Amalfi coast, Sicily, Rome (which we will hit at the beginning or end as that is where the airport is) and Venice.
 Holy moly I have to pinch myself just having typed that.